hibasharif/MERN_Project/README.md

-Perfect 👌 Thanks for sharing your project zip.
-Since this is a **MERN project with Docker deployment**, I’ll create a good **README.md** file for you that explains everything clearly.

-Here’s a draft you can use directly in your repo:

----

 # MERN Product Management App

 This is a **MERN (MongoDB, Express.js, React.js, Node.js)** project that allows users to **add, edit, delete, and manage a list of products**.
 The project is also **Dockerized** for easy deployment.